 Female solo trekking In the Himalaya Everest Three Passes made me feel everything all at once

 I’m so exhausted.
 I’m constantly cold.
-My head is about to explode and I’m afraid that I can’t continue the Three Passes Trekking.
-I try to remember that I’m really good at being independent, disconnected, all by myself, but full disclosure: I wish somebody would keep me from being in my own head so much.
-“You’re doing great and you don’t have to prove anything to anybody, especially not to yourself” – am I getting crazy for suddenly hearing my mum’s voice so vividly or is this altitude sickness?
+My head is about to explode, and I’m afraid that I can’t continue the Three Passes Trek.
+I try to remember that I’m really good at being independent, disconnected, and all by myself, but full disclosure: I wish somebody would keep me from being in my own head so much.
+“You’re doing great, and you don’t have to prove anything to anybody, especially not to yourself.”
+Am I getting crazy for suddenly hearing my mom’s voice so vividly, or is this altitude sickness?
 Ok, let’s remember: the Himalaya has been on my side as well as the sun.
-For the last few weeks, every single day this radiant source of energy has been rising for me, shining in order for me to feel alive and witness the majestic peaks of the world’s highest mountain range.
+For the last few weeks, every single day, this radiant source of energy has been rising for me, shining in order for me to feel alive and witness the majestic peaks of the world’s highest mountain range.

 It’s true, I’m so in love with every new day and grateful that my legs climbed the first pass: Renjo La (5.365m).
 But what about the second pass that is planned for tomorrow?
-Will I be strong enough, physically and mentally, to cope with frozen toes, my ego telling me to be less fragile and all them dark feelings… that I’ve experienced climbing the first pass when the air got thinner and thinner until I could finally cry.
-I only allowed myself showing my emotions when I reached the top – why am I like this?
+Will I be strong enough, physically and mentally, to cope with frozen toes, my ego telling me to be less fragile, and all those dark feelings… that I’ve experienced climbing the first pass when the air got thinner and thinner until I could finally cry.
+I only allowed myself to show my emotions when I reached the top.
+Why am I like this?
 What did I learn from it?
 Will it be different tomorrow?

 Table of Contents